alejandrohdezma/alejandrohdezma/modules/site/src/docs/blog/updating-multiple-repositories-with-scala-steward-and-github-actions.md

 Once the above step is finished and deployed, Scala Steward will start sending PRs updating the branch we have indicated, instead of the default branch of the repository.
 The problem is that, as you might expect, such a branch does not exist.
-For all this to work, we need to ensure two things:
+For all this to work, we need to ensure that:

--   On the one hand, that there is a `develop` branch.
+-  There is a `develop` branch.
--   On the other hand, that this branch is kept up to date with the latest changes in our default branch.
+-  It is kept up to date with the latest changes in our default branch.

 @:figure(https://media.giphy.com/media/l0MYBtZdU9ZrOiQCc/giphy.gif) {
 caption = "Provided by Giphy"